 In my opinion, vertical climbers are the best and most effective exercise machines out there.
 Vertical climbers engage all the major muscle groups and help get you those rock hard abs and perfectly toned legs.
 They also build your biceps and triceps, so it’s really a full body workout, using just one machine.
 They are proven to be more effective than your standard treadmill.
 In fact, 10 minutes of a vertical climber is equivalent to about half an hour on a treadmill because they burn more calories faster.

-Personal Workout Timer: The central panel of the Maxi Climber features a personal workout timer, so it's in plain view in front of you as you workout.
+Personal Workout Timer: The central panel of the Maxi Climber features a personal workout timer, so it’s in plain view as you workout.
 This timer accurately records your workout, as it stops and starts when you do.
-There are no ways to cheat this little gadget, so you'll get accurate records every time.
+There are no ways to cheat this little gadget, so you’ll get accurate records every time.

 Easy Assembly: The Max Climber comes 90% pre-assembled from the box, requiring no additional parts.
-You simply remove it from the box, finish off the last bit of assembly in a matter of minutes, and it's ready to use.
-You can start your new exercise machine from the get-go.
+You simply remove it from the box, finish off the last bit of assembly in a matter of minutes, and it’s ready to use.
+Read further down the page for step by step instructions on how to assemble your Maxi Climber.

-Easy Storage: The Maxi Climber is also incredibly easy to store, which is a definite advantage for users with limited storage space.
-When it's in a workout-ready state, this vertical climber is 23 x 36 x79", which may seem awkward to put away, however, it conveniently folds down to 23 x 16 x 73", making it easy to fit under the bed or in any closet.
+Easy Storage: The Maxi Climber is also incredibly easy to store, which is a definite advantage for people who don’t have a ton of extra space for workout equipment in their home.
+When it’s in a workout-ready state this vertical climber measures 23″ x 36″ x 79″, but it conveniently folds down to 23″ x 16″ x 73″, making it easy to fit under the bed or in any closet.

-PositivesBurn A Huge Amount Of Calories: The Maxi Climber Vertical Climber offers a complete body workout that engages all the major muscle groups to burn a huge amount of calories as you workout.
+Burns a Ton of Calories: The Maxi Climber Vertical Climber offers a complete body workout that engages all the major muscle groups to burn a huge amount of calories as you work out.
 When compared to treadmills or stationary bikes, this vertical climber comes up way up top regarding calorie burning.
 One hour climbing the Maxi Climber will lead to an average of 500 calories burned, far more than the 330 of a stationary bike or 250 or a treadmill.

 Easy On The Body: Despite the difficult full body workout, the Maxi Climber is easy on the body.
 The Maxi Climber uses your own body weight as resistance, so it gives a great workout without putting stress on your joints.